• Home

 Jump to Recipe Print Recipe

-I had recently fallen into this weird food-media trap, where I thought that I had to buy only from local/artisanal/farm-grown/niche sources, and that anything that was pre-made or generic would be snubbed by my peers.
+I had recently fallen into this weird food-media trap, where I thought that I had to buy only from local/artisanal/farm-grown/niche sources and that anything that was pre-made or generic would be snubbed by my peers.
 But that’s when I realized how far that goes against my ethos.
-Because yes, buy local and according to your values (I know that’s what I do when I go to my farmer’s market), but that doesn’t mean demonize the pre-made ingredients from the grocery store.
+Because yes, buy locally and according to your values (I know that’s what I do when I go to my farmer’s market), but that doesn’t mean demonizing the pre-made ingredients from the grocery store.
 There is room for both, and both fit a healthy diet.

 Table of contents